neha-nayeem/D3-Challenge/README.md

 * Binding all of the CSV data to the circles to easily determine their x or y values when the labels are clicked.

-* Placed additional labels in the scatter plot and gave them click events so that users can decide which data to display.
+* Placing additional labels in the scatter plot and giving them click events so that users can decide which data to display.

-* Animated the transitions for circles' locations as well as the range of the axes.
+* Animating the transitions for circles' locations as well as the range of the axes.

 #### 2. Incorporate d3-tip
 Another layer of data was added to determine the true value of each data point: **tooltips**!
 Tooltips were added to the circles to display data that the user has selected.